phone704-BLOSSOM(704-256-7766)

 secured debt is one backed by collateral, which is an asset that serves as security for the loan.
 Common examples of secured debts in North Carolina include mortgages, car loans, and certain types of personal loans.

 If you default on a secured debt, the creditor has the legal right to seize and sell the collateral to recover the outstanding balance.
-This process is known as foreclosure or repossession, depending on the type of collateral involved.

 In a bankruptcy case, secured creditors have priority over unsecured creditors when it comes to distributing assets or payments from the debtor.
 This means that if you file for bankruptcy, you must continue making payments on your secured debts or risk losing the collateral.